minetest/minetest/README.md

     OPENGLES2_LIBRARY               - Only if building with GLES; path to libGLESv2.a/libGLESv2.so SQLITE3_INCLUDE_DIR             - Directory that contains sqlite3.h
     SQLITE3_LIBRARY                 - Path to libsqlite3.a/libsqlite3.so/sqlite3.lib
-    VORBISFILE_DLL                  - Only if building with sound on Windows; path to libvorbisfile-3.dll VORBISFILE_LIBRARY              - Only if building with sound; path to libvorbisfile.a/libvorbisfile.so/libvorbisfile.dll.a
+    VORBISFILE_LIBRARY              - Only if building with sound; path to libvorbisfile.a/libvorbisfile.so/libvorbisfile.dll.a
-    VORBIS_DLL                      - Only if building with sound on Windows; path to libvorbis-0.dll VORBIS_INCLUDE_DIR              - Only if building with sound; directory that contains a directory vorbis with vorbisenc.h inside
+    VORBIS_DLL                      - Only if building with sound on Windows; paths to vorbis DLLs VORBIS_INCLUDE_DIR              - Only if building with sound; directory that contains a directory vorbis with vorbisenc.h inside
     VORBIS_LIBRARY                  - Only if building with sound; path to libvorbis.a/libvorbis.so/libvorbis.dll.a XXF86VM_LIBRARY                 - Only on Linux; path to libXXf86vm.a/libXXf86vm.so